dfe-analytical-services/dfeR/data-raw/old_la_codes.md

     -   Save this file in the 'data' folder of the dfeR repo.
 This step is temporary.

-3. Run the code in data-raw/old_la_codes.R to join the data and save a new version of the lookup.
+3. Run the code in data-raw/old_la_codes.R to join the data and save a new version of the lookup to data-raw/old_la_codes.csv.

-4. Run `devtools::check()` to check everything is working as expected.
+4. Check the script ran without errors (it checks the columns, blank cells and duplicate rows) and review the changes to data-raw/old_la_codes.csv.

 5. Remove the screener (la.csv) and GIAS CSV files saved in the data folder.